harshit-pmx/RF_Outdoor_Link_Planner_Tool/README.md

 npm run build
 ```

-## 📄 License

-MIT License - Free for commercial and non-commercial use

-## 🤝 Contributing
+## Contributing

 This is an assessment project for Astrome Technologies.
-For production use, please fork and modify as needed.

-## 📞 Support

-- **Documentation:** See `ACCEPTANCE_TESTS.md` for detailed test results
-- **Code Examples:** Check `src/utils/handleLinkClick_ShowFresnel.js` for SVG visualization
-- **API Reference:** See `src/api/openElevation.js` for elevation integration

 ---

-**Built with precision for RF link planning professionals** 🛰️
+**Built with precision for RF link planning professionals**